manusimidt/jku_master_thesis/README.md

 that for CoinRun and crafter additional demonstration datasets are needed which are NOT included in this repository.
 The jumping task experiments can be run without an additional dataset.

-All experiments where performed on a system running on an intel core i5-13600K and an Nvidia GTX 1660 SUPER.
+All experiments where performed on a system running on an intel core i5-13600K and an Nvidia GTX 1660 SUPER with 32GB RAM and 6 GB VRAM.
 The jumping task experiments took 12-20 minutes on average per run.
 The crafter experiments took 8-14 hours and the coinrun experiments took 2-5 hours.